Riverside works and Worcestershire farm roofs

 When we will tell you to remove instead

-Some roofs should not be encapsulated, and you should hear that before a survey, not after a coating fails.
+Some roofs should not be encapsulated.
+You should hear that before a survey, not after a coating fails.
 We will refuse where sheets are extensively cracked or holed, where the cement has gone soft and friable after years of saturation, or where structural movement or storm damage has broken the roof.
 Encapsulation is also strictly for asbestos cement.
 If a survey uncovers asbestos insulating board, lagging or sprayed coatings, that is licensable material and must be removed by an HSE-licensed contractor.
 Where removal is the right answer for your building, we say so in writing and step aside rather than sell a coating that cannot perform and would only postpone the real cost.

 A survey-led service for Worcester and the county